SuryaKshetra/project.github.io/Veeresh/veeresh_buisness_cases.md

 ## Step1: Alloting spaces for the classifications of the wastes that can be dumped
 - Here, the task is to allot spaces for different wastes like organic, non-biodegradable, e-waste, etc..
 - Input would be taken by Adjacency matrix.
-<p>The user tells me about how much land or area is present in which we can dump it</p>
+The user tells me about how much land or area is present in which we can dump it.
+Then he'll allocate the land for various sections of waste.
+For this he needs a table where he could get the starting and ending location and sort all of the data.
+So he needs